awsdocs/amazon-ec2-user-guide/doc_source/RootDeviceStorage.md

 If an Amazon EBS\-backed instance fails, you can restore your session by following one of these methods:
 + Stop and then start again \(try this method first\)\.
 + Automatically snapshot all relevant volumes and create a new AMI\.
-For more information, see [Creating an Amazon EBS\-Backed Linux AMI](creating-an-ami-ebs.md)\.
+For more information, see [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
 + Attach the volume to the new instance by following these steps:

   1. Create a snapshot of the root volume\.